-Our Critical Repair Program is designed to address the repair needs of residences within our service area: Hall, Howard, Hamilton, and Merrick counties.
+Our Home Preservation Program is designed to address the repair needs of residences within our service area: Hall, Howard, Hamilton, and Merrick counties.
 Our goal is to help empower people to live better and longer in their own homes.
 We are accepting applications for this program all year long.

-Owner-occupied homes, including mobile homes with foundations aged 20 years or less, may be eligible.
+Owner-occupied homes, including manufactured homes with foundations aged 20 years or less, may be eligible.

 • Owner(s) must have clear title to property.

 • Residence must be located within service area.